ALIAT93/SEC-Company-Facts-Extractor/README.md

-# SEC Financial Extractor
+# SEC-Company-Facts-Extractor

-The SEC Financial Extractor is a user interface form application that allows users to extract financial information from publicly listed companies in the SEC exchange.
-Users can select companies from a list with a search feature and choose to download the data in either database format (SQL Lite) or Excel format.
+SEC Data Explorer: Extract financial data from SEC for publicly listed companies.
+Search, select, and download in Excel/DB format.
+Simplify data analysis and gain insights.
+Unlock the power of SEC filings with ease.

 ## Features